 - Home and Community Support Services external URL , which includes help with household management and personal care

-- Respite services, taking a break.
-This can include facility based respite, Carer Support and In-home Support.
+- Respite services to help carers take a break.
+This can include facility based respite, Carer Support and In-home support.

-IF increases your choice and control about who provides this support, and how and when you use it.
-Your options range from engaging support workers to directly work with you and the person in your care or purchases which support you living a good life.
+IF increases your choice and control about who provides this support, and how, and when you use it.
+Your options range from engaging support workers to directly work with you and the person in your care, or choosing purchases which support you living a good life.

 What you can use IF for

 Working with a host, we want to make sure you feel confident to use your funding in the best way, so here are some guidelines to help.

 - Get help with household management and the personal care of your disabled person by engaging a support worker (called "employees", these can include family members, contracted people or organisations) and pay costs relating to engaging support workers

 - Take a break through engaging a support worker or other suitable alternatives so that the full-time carer can have time out (including school holiday programmes or facilities) and your disabled person can also have a good time doing something away from you while you take a break.